- Start date: September

 Study with us

-This course is for those who have gained previous credits at Masters level from a postgraduate teaching diploma or equivalent and who wish to 'top up' their awards to a full Masters qualification.
+This course is for those who have gained previous credits at Masters level from a professional teaching diploma or equivalent and who wish to 'top-up' their awards to a full Masters qualification.

 Why this course?